 America the Beautiful Pass

 It costs $80, while a typical fee for a national park in the United States is $35.
-You should especially consider this option if you plan on visiting other parks in the United States.
+Consider this option if want to visit the best national parks near Las Vegas.

 If you are visiting Las Vegas for a weekend and don’t have a lot of time, book an organized tour of Red Rock.
-There are several companies in Las Vegas that provide tours of this scenic area.
-Pink Jeep Tours is one of them.
+There are several companies in Las Vegas that provide tours of Red Rock, and you can book one of them online.

 Red Rock Canyon directions

-If you plan on doing Red Rock Canyon trails, there are a few ways to get to Red Rock Canyon from Las Vegas.
+If you plan on exploring Red Rock Canyon hikes, there are a few ways to get to Red Rock Canyon from Las Vegas.

-If you are staying at one of the hotels on the Las Vegas Strip, it should take you about 30-40 minutes to get to Red Rock.
+If you are staying at one of the hotels on the Las Vegas Strip, it takes about 30-40 minutes to get to Red Rock.
 But if you are staying in Henderson or in Downtown Las Vegas, your trip will take you slightly longer.

-PRO TIP: Unfortunately, there’s no public transportation to Red Rock Canyon.
-To get there, you will have to rent a car.
-If you are coming from Sin City like most visitors, rent a car in Las Vegas ahead of your visit, especially if you travel from April through September when cars and hotels are booked up for months.
+There’s no public transportation to Red Rock Canyon.
+To get there, you will need to rent a car.
+For best experience, rent a car in Las Vegas ahead of your visit, especially if you travel from May through September, which is the busiest time in Las Vegas.

-I recommend using Discover Cars to find an in inexpensive car for your trip.
+I recommend using Discover Cars to find an in inexpensive rental car for your trip.

-However, with 26 Red Rock hikes available to visitors, it might be tough to pick just a few.
+However, with 26 hikes in Red Rock Canyon available to visitors, it might be tough to pick just a few.

-See my round-up of the best Red Rock Canyon trails:
+See my round-up of the best Red Rock Canyon hikes:

 1. Calico Hills